How to Get Better at Fortnite: 12 Unique Tips For a Competitive Edge

 This one is very sneaky.
 Did you know that your hand and finger function is controlled by the nerves at the base of your neck?

-Furthermore, guess what area of the body is constantly overloaded when we slouch?
+Furthermore, guess which other area of the body is constantly overloaded when gaming?

 Clinically, the majority of non-traumatic hand, finger, wrist and forearm dysfunction has strong links to the neck.